ShayHill/shayallenhill_site/_posts/2019-11-02-ai-generated-palettes.md

 Want to see a palette in action?
 Here’s Corn Poppy starring in Introduction to Statistical Tests.

 PS: If you appreciate that I gave the hex codes in plain text, share this link with someone else who might appreciate it.
-Or keep these palettes as your “little secret”–I get that.
+Or keep these palettes as your “little secret”---I get that.

 PSS: If you use these in a project, let me know.
 I’ll link to it here.